Livano Comenencia

-Livano Comenencia (born 3 February 2004) is a Dutch footballer who plays as a right-back for Jong PSV.
+Livano Shyron Liomar Comenencia (born 3 February 2004) is a professional footballer who plays as a right-back for Swiss Super League club Zürich.
+Born in the Netherlands, he plays for the Curaçao national team.

-Career
+Club career

 Comenencia joined the youth academy of PSV in 2012, and was promoted to their reserves in 2021.
 On 13 February 2022, he signed a professional contract with PSV until 2025.

+In 2021, he was included in The Guardian's yearly list of the 60 best talents born in 2004 in world football.

+On 31 August 2023, Comenencia joined Italian side Juventus Next Gen, the reserve team of Juventus, for an undisclosed fee, signing a two-year contract with the Serie C club.

+On 6 August 2025, Comenencia signed a four-season contract with Swiss Super League club Zürich in Switzerland.

 International career

 Born in the Netherlands, Comenencia is of Curaçaoan descent.
-He is a youth international for the Netherlands, having played with them up to the Netherlands U18s.
+He was a youth international for the Netherlands, having played with them up to the Netherlands U18s.

+In October 2024, he accepted a senior call-up from the Curaçao national football team for the games against Grenada of the 2024–25 CONCACAF Nations League.